eziosantori/tasty-bites/README.md

 - clear search X like google on input
 - integrate playwright
 - use the dictionay build-in in Next for labels
+- history hint when prompting in search
+- filter by category/Region on the search Results